 Painful with a risk of complications and expensive, surgery should only be considered as a last resort.
 Surgery usually involves either full or partial replacement of the knee joint.

 Kneease - Proven, quick, painless & inexpensive

-Shockwave Therapy (ESWT) has been shown to accelerate recovery and ease pain for hours after treatment.
-Kneease is the only portable treatment available for knee pain which can be used at home or at work in a safe and side-effect free way.
+Kneease is the only portable device available for knee pain which can be used at home or at work in a safe and side-effect free way.